 Anthony Gormley also created the ‘Angel of the North’ which can be found in Gateshead and seen from the motorway.

-Another Place was erected in Crosby in 2005 as part of a tour and were bound for New York but they became a permanent fixture here.
+Another Place was erected in Crosby in 2005 as part of a tour and was bound for New York but they became a permanent fixture here.

 One of the great things about these metal statues is that they are changed by the elements and constantly evolve, just like human beings themselves.